wsvoboda/ADTours/README.md

 To do:

-- Calculate total of trips in cart
+- Span on shopping cart when things added
 - Host site